varshabv-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 02/Usecase02.md

     ![](./media/image32.png)

-1. Run the az login command, copy the displayed authentication code, and complete the sign-in process in your browser to authenticate your environment.
+1. Run the az login command, copy the displayed authentication code, and complete the sign-in process in your browser to authenticate your environment by clicking on the link.

     ```
-    azd login
+    az login
     ```

     ![](./media/image33.png)